dodzonduty/Analyze-a-vulnerable-system-for-a-small-business/README.md

 <hr>
 <h2> Scope of the report </h2>
 The scope of this vulnerability assessment relates to the current access controls of the system.
-The assessment will cover a period of three months, from June 2023 to August 2023.
-NIST SP 800-30 Rev. 1 is used to guide the risk analysis of the information system.
+The assessment will cover a period of three months, from June 2023 to August 2023.<a href="NIST SP 800-30 Rev. 1.pdf"> NIST SP
+800-30 Rev. 1 </a>is used to guide the risk analysis of the information system.
 <hr>
+<h2>Risk assessment</h2>